OutSystems/docs-product/src/deliver-mobile/distribute-pwa/intro.md

 1. Publish the app.

 1. In the app details, under the **Distribute** tab, turn on the toggle **Distribute as PWA**.
-To locate the **Distribute** tab, go back to the home screen of Service Studio and click your application icon.
+To locate the **Distribute** tab, go back to the home screen of Service Studio and click your app icon.

     ![The PWA toggle to activate progressive web app distribution](images/pwa-toggle.png?width=600)

+**Notes**

-You don't have to republish your app after changing the value of the **Distribute as PWA**, as this change is effective immediately.
+* You don't have to republish your app after changing the value of the **Distribute as PWA**, as this change is effective immediately.
+* You can also change the PWA settings for an app in an environment through Service Center.
+For more information, see [Generate and distribute your mobile app](../generate-and-distribute-your-mobile-app/intro.md#distribute-your-app-as-pwa).

 <div class="warning" markdown="1">